interlay/interlay.github.io/docs/vault/installation.md

 ### Funding

-The account used to register **MUST** be endowed with collateral (at launch this is KSM for Kintsugi and DOT for Interlay) and the parachain's native token for transaction fees - KINT for Kintsugi and INTR for Interlay.
+The account used to register must be endowed with collateral (at launch this is KSM for Kintsugi and DOT for Interlay) and the parachain's native token for transaction fees - KINT for Kintsugi and INTR for Interlay.

 Please follow [this guide](guides/transfers?id=cross-chain-transfers) for transferring assets between chains.